volcano-sh/website/content/en/docs/installation.md

 ### Install from code

-If you don't have a kubernetes cluster, try one-click install from code base.This way is only available for x86_64 temporarily.
+If you don't have a Kubernetes cluster, try one-click install from code base.This way is only available for x86_64 temporarily.

 ```
 # git clone https://github.com/volcano-sh/volcano.git